-So Happy Birthday is a great choice, as it’s one of the first and most important songs a child will learn.
-It has such a special significance and is one that that they will sing many times every year.
-So naturally it makes a really great piece for young pianists to play.
-They always love being able to play it for their friends at birthday parties and goes down so well with Granny!
+So Happy Birthday is a great choice, as it’s one of the first and most important songs a child will learn, it has such a special significance and is of course one that that they will come to sing many times every year.
+So naturally it makes a great piece for young pianists to play.
+They always love being able to play it for their friends at birthday parties and it goes down so well with Granny too!